-The European Foundation for Democracy (EFD) is a Brussels and Berlin-based policy institute that has been working with civil society, academic, governmental and other stakeholders on the prevention of radicalisation for more than a decade.
-Through our work with these organisations and groups, EFD’s goal is to ensure that the universal values of the Enlightenment – political pluralism, respect for individual rights, government by democracy – remain the founding precepts of European security and prosperity.
+The European Foundation for Democracy is a policy institute that has been working with civil society, academic, government and other stakeholders on the prevention of radicalisation for more than a decade.

-We address all forms of radicalisation which can lead to violent extremism regardless of the political or religious ideology that may drive these.
-Specifically, we support initiatives to strengthen resilience of communities in various countries by empowering credible pro-democratic voices to prevent radicalisation from gaining a foothold.
+We address all forms of radicalisation which can lead to violent extremism regardless of the political or religious ideology that may drive this.
+Specifically, we support initiatives to strengthen resilience of communities in different countries by empowering credible pro-democratic voices to prevent radicalisation from gaining a foothold.

 We educate and inform policy-makers, officials and politicians about the latest research and developments on radicalisation, as well as on the results of our prevention work.
 We do this through our programme of conferences, panel debates, workshops, policy briefings, advocacy work and publications.

 We established the Network for a New European Generation to empower leaders who are working with – and within – communities of Muslim heritage in Europe to engage in radicalisation prevention initiatives and promote successful integration.
 Network members, based in France, Italy, Germany, Sweden, the UK and Ireland, continue to work with NGOs, national governments and their agencies, academic and other stakeholders on preventing radicalisation, ensuring the issue remains in the public eye.